List of Transformers animated series: Transformers: Prime (2010–2013)

 Transformers: Prime is a CGI-based series that aired on The Hub television network from November 29, 2010 to July 26, 2013, with Peter Cullen and Frank Welker once again providing the voices of Optimus Prime and Megatron respectively.
 The series begins three years after the Autobot's last confrontation with the Decepticons.
 After Cybertron became uninhabitable due to the war between the Autobots and Decepticons, the Autobots scattered across the Universe.
 Optimus Prime is on Earth with a small group of Autobots that call themselves Team Prime.

 While the Autobot's presence is not known among the general population, the United States government is aware of their presence and cooperates with them.
 A special agent named William Fowler often communicates with the Autobots directly.
 Megatron discovers that Optimus is on Earth and seeks him out to destroy him.
 Megatron also realises that Earth is rich with sources of Energon, and the Autobots strive to stop him from destroying Earth as he searches for these sources.
 Energon is the emanation of Primus, the creator of the Transformers, and it functions in transformers as blood does in humans.
 Dark Energon, on the other hand, is a corrupted form of energon and the blood of Unicron the Chaos-Bringer, Primus's fallen brother.
 Primus makes up the core of Cybertron, and it is eventually revealed that Unicron makes up the Earth's core.
 Megatron injects himself with Dark energon in order to gain control over it and become stronger.
 Dark energon weakens and corrupts transformers, and it can be used to raise the dead, which Megatron does in the beginning of the series.

 In the very beginning of the series, three teenagers named Jack, Miko and Rafael witness the Autobots and Decepticons in action.
 Now that they are involved, the Autobots take it upon themselves to protect them.
-These teenagers become great friends to the Autobots, as well as a great asset, providing them with useful information about human life and Earth.
+These teenagers become friends to the Autobots, as well as an asset, providing them with information about human life and Earth.
 They become involved in many of the Autobots' adventures.

 The series concluded with the television film Transformers Prime Beast Hunters: Predacons Rising, on October 4, 2013.